lunarcyCoding/batsayan/README.md

 #My public projects are uploaded here

-some of my private projects are uploaded here fot transparecny and collaboration.
+some of my private projects are uploaded here for transparency and collaboration.